FactoryBoy/factory_boy/docs/reference.rst

         ['user', 'active', 'superadmin']

-    The :class:`List` behaviour can be tuned through the following parameters:
+    The :class:`List` behavior can be tuned through the following parameters:

     .. attribute:: list_factory